Sinan-Kar/Starbucks/README.md

-This Website is a template design of a famous hot beverage company based on **HTML**, **CSS** and **JAVASCRIPT**.
+## This: Website is a template design of a famous
+ hot beverage company based on **HTML**, **CSS** and **JAVASCRIPT**.
  Inspired by the advertising design of 1976.